mkarpiarz/cloud-native-docs/README.md

    gpu-operator-v23.3.1
    ```

-When a branch with that name is pushed to the repository, CI builds the documentation
-in that branch---currently for all software components.
+Push the branch to the repository and CI builds the documentation in that branch---currently for all software components.
-However, only the documentation for the `component-name` and specified version is
-updated on the web.
+However, only the documentation for the `component-name` and specified version is updated on the web.

-### Updating for the Latest Release

-If documentation for the `version` portion of the branch does not exist, the
-documentation is also copied to the `latest` directory.

-You can also add a `/latest` comment in your commit message on its own line
-to force copying the documentation to the `latest` directory for the component.

 ## License and Contributing